 If you are receiving a Plus loan to pay for your tuition and fees, and the refund is not released to the student, a paper check will be mailed in the borrower's name and home address.

 Students not enrolled in e-Refund will receive their refund via check.
 Check refunds are mailed to the home address on file with the university.

 Please ensure that your address is current.
-Updates to your address may be completed by logging on to MyBGSU>Student Center>Home Address>Edit.
+Updates to your address may be completed in the Student's MyBGSU.

 Please Note: In the event a credit is issued to the student account and a credit card was used to process a payment, the credit will be refunded to the credit card.

 Reporting a Lost Check - When students request a replacement of a check issued by BGSU that has been lost, they will need to complete a Student Account Stop Payment Form.
 Students must wait a minimum of 30 days after the issue date of the check before requesting a stop payment and reissuance of check.

 There will be a $25 stop payment fee assessed to students for replacing a lost check.
 If students want to avoid the $25 fee, they can enroll in eRefund and the fee will be waived.
 The student must enroll in eRefund before submitting the Student Account Stop Payment Form.
 BGSU will apply the funds from the check to the student account, if there is an outstanding balance with the University.